What Is Data Migration? Types, Strategy, and Best Practices

 Storage migration

-This type of migration involves moving data from one storage medium to another, like from on-premises servers to network-attached storage (NAS) or from traditional hard drives to solid-state systems.
+This type involves moving data from one storage medium to another, like from on-premises servers to network-attached storage (NAS) or from traditional hard drives to solid-state systems.
 It also involves database migrations, where teams move structured data from one relational database system, like MySQL, to another, like PostgreSQL.
-Or it can involve migrating an entire data center, where the infrastructure itself is being relocated or modernized.

 Cloud migration

 Cloud migration means transferring data, applications, or systems from local infrastructure to a cloud environment or between cloud providers.
-Whether you're adopting a public cloud (like AWS or Azure), shifting to a private cloud, or transitioning between SaaS platforms, the goal is often greater scalability, flexibility, and performance.
-These projects often include data reformatting and updating how applications communicate with each other—such as modifying API connections—to ensure everything works correctly in the cloud environment.
+Whether you're adopting a public cloud (like AWS or Azure), shifting to a private cloud, or transitioning between software as a service (SaaS) platforms, the goal is often greater scalability, flexibility, and performance.
+A well-defined cloud migration strategy accounts for data reformatting and updating how applications communicate with each other, such as modifying API connections, to ensure everything works correctly in the new environment.

 Application migration

-When your organization switches tools—say, from one CRM or ERP system to another—data has to be ported between applications.
+When your organization switches tools (say, from one customer relationship management (CRM) or ERP system to another) data has to be ported between applications.
 This type of data migration often requires re-mapping fields, cleaning legacy inputs, and preserving relationships between records.
-It’s a high-stakes move that demands precision, especially when customer data or financial systems are involved.
+It's a high-stakes move that demands precision, especially when customer data or financial systems are involved.

 Here's what thoughtful migration can help accomplish: